How to set up tracking on Ghost Newsletters

 You can get analytics of your Newsletters with Ghostboard: not only how many emails were sent, delivered, failed, marked as spam but also how many opens, clicks, and unsubscribes.

-For tracking opens, clicks, and unsubscribes you need to create a CNAME entry for your domain and activate tracking.
+Additionally, to track opens, clicks, and unsubscribes you need to create a CNAME entry for your domain and activate tracking.
 Let's see how to set up tracking step by step.

 Subdomain constraint 🚨